On global identification in structural vector autoregressions: Introduction

 \section{Introduction}

 \cite{RWZ10} (henceforth RWZ) provide necessary and sufficient conditions for the global identification of structural parameters in Structural Vector Autoregressions (SVARs) under a general class of zero restrictions imposed on the structural parameters and their (non-)linear transformations, including impulse responses.
 Exploiting the insights of their global identification analysis, RWZ also develop efficient and practical algorithms to perform estimation and inference for structural parameters and impulse responses.
-Their analytical and computational innovations have been instrumental to recent developments in the literature, including set-identified SVARs (\citet{ARW13, ARW18}), \citet{GK18}, \citet{GKR19}, \citet{Volpicella20}, \citet{AD21}), locally-identified SVARs (\citet{BK20}), and SVARs with narrative restrictions (\citet{AR18}, \citet{GKR21}), to list a few.
+Their analytical and computational innovations have been instrumental to recent developments in the literature, including set-identified SVARs (\citet{ARW18}, \citet{GK18}, \citet{GKR19}, \citet{Volpicella20}, \citet{AD21}), locally-identified SVARs (\citet{BK20}), and SVARs with narrative restrictions (\citet{AR18}, \citet{GKR21}), to list a few.
 RWZ provide several different versions of the necessary and sufficient conditions for global identification.
-Those given in Theorem 7 are particularly attractive in terms of ease of implementation.
-Theorem 7 of RWZ characterizes a necessary and sufficient condition for (exact) global identification through a set of rank conditions that depends only on the choice of identifying restrictions and does not require knowledge of the true value of the structural or reduced-form parameters.
+The one given in Theorem 7 is the simplest and most attractive for practitioners, which reduces the check for global identification to a counting exercise about the number and pattern of imposed zero restrictions without requiring knowledge of the true value of the structural or reduced-form parameters.
+For instance, in \citet{ACR19} and \citet{Zviadadze17}, the authors apply Theorem 7 of RWZ to judge whether the imposed identifying restrictions deliver global identification or not.